How To Choose The Optimal Leverage For Crypto

 In this guide, I’ll break down which ratios fit different trader types, when high leverage can actually work in your favor, and how to know if you’re stepping into dangerous territory.
 Keep reading, because the difference between 10x and 50x could mean the line between growing your account… or losing it all overnight.

-What leverage ratio is best for crypto?
+What leverage ratio is most suited for crypto?

 Depending if you are a scalper, active day trader, or swing trader you are going to choose a different level of margin for the cryptocurrency markets.